 - Uneven skin tone and age spots

-Patients interested in being treated with ablative lasers are requested to consult with our dermatologist, Dr Terence Poon, who will discuss your cosmetic goals, assess your skin and discuss your medical history.
-He can then determine whether ablative laser treatments are the best option for you.
+Patients interested in being treated with ablative lasers are requested to consult with our Dermatologist who will carefully consider your cosmetic goals, assess your skin and discuss your medical history.
+He can then determine and advise whether ablative laser treatments are the best option for you.

 Treatment with ablative lasers